Australian Open: Rafael Nadal wins record 21st Grand Slam title | DW | 30.01.2022

 That was the question posed by six-time Grand Slam winner Boris Becker on Eurosport heading into the fifth and final set of a pulsating Australian Open men's final.
 The answer was Rafael Nadal.

-After returning from a career-threatening foot injury, Nadal pushed well beyond his limits to return to Grand Slam winning form in Melbourne.
-His comeback from two sets down to beat Daniil Medvedev 2-6, 6-7, 6-4, 6-4, 7-5, was a testament to the former world number one’s remarkable recovery.
+After returning from a career-threatening foot injury, Nadal pushed well beyond his limits to return to Grand Slam in winning form in Melbourne.
+His comeback from two sets down to beat Daniil Medvedev 2-6, 6-7, 6-4, 6-4, 7-5, was a testament to the former world No. 1's remarkable recovery.

 "For me, it’s just amazing," Nadal told the crowd at the Rod Laver Arena.
 "Being honest, one and a half months ago I didn't know if I'd be able to be back on the tour and today I'm here in front of you with this trophy.
 You don't know how hard I fought to get here.
 Without a doubt this has been one of the most emotional [periods] of my tennis career."